hashicorp/go-azure-sdk/resource-manager/datafactory/2018-06-01/integrationruntimeobjectmetadata/README.md

 }

-read, err := client.Get(ctx, id, payload)
-if err != nil {
+// alternatively `client.Get(ctx, id, payload)` can be used to do batched pagination items, err := client.GetComplete(ctx, id, payload) if err != nil {
 	// handle the error
 }
-if model := read.Model; model != nil {
+for _, item := range items {
-	// do something with the model/response object
+	// do something
 }
 ```